 The Company's executive compensation recovery, or "clawback," policy provides that, to the extent permitted by applicable law, the Board may seek to recoup-or "claw back"-any cash compensation paid to executive officers and certain other employees identified by the Board where the payment was predicated upon the achievement of certain financial results that were satisfied based upon such individual's intentional, fraudulent, or illegal conduct.
 The Board has the sole discretion to determine whether an individual's conduct has or has not met any particular standard of conduct.
 The Board may, in its sole discretion after considering the best interests of the Company, determine not to recover such payment.
 In the event that a restatement of the Company's financial statements is required, the Company will seek to recover any compensation received by the Chief Executive Officer and Chief Financial Officer that is required to be recovered by Section 304 of the Sarbanes-Oxley Act of 2002.
-We intend to update our clawback policy to address the recovery of erroneously-awarded incentive compensation in compliance with the requirements of the Dodd-Frank Act, final SEC rules and applicable listing standards.
+In 2023, we expanded our clawback policy to address the recovery of erroneously-awarded incentive compensation in compliance with the requirements of the Dodd-Frank Act, final SEC rules, and applicable listing standards by adopting an additional policy, which additional policy was filed as an exhibit to our Annual Report on Form 10-K for the year ended December 31, 2023